furrukhkhan1998/CloudXplor/README.md

 -Anomlay Detection.
 On memory usage.
 A modified version of DBSCAN was used to identify outliers in current batch of memory usage history.
 Sliding window approach was used to constantly detect anomalies for n number of collected instances of Memory usage.

+ NOTE! - SNAPSHOTS OF WORKING APP IN PICTURES FOLDER

 <pre>